arielsho/Program-Enhanced-Table-Fact-Checking/README.md

 ## Contact

-For any question, please send email to authors.
+For any questions, please send email to authors.